 USA Water Polo, Inc., is the national governing body for water polo in America, overseeing our United States Olympic program as well as 20 different championship events annually, such as Junior Olympics and Masters National Championships.
 With more than 40,000 members, USAWP also is the sanctioning authority for more than 500 Member Clubs and more than 400 tournaments nationwide.
 USAWP is committed to the development of the sport throughout the U.S. It fosters grass-roots expansion of the sport, providing a national system of affiliated clubs, certified coaches, and officials.

-Top Ten Unchanged In Latest Women's Varsity Top 25 Poll
+No Changes In Top Five In Latest Women's Varsity Top 25...

-Top Five Unchanged In Women's Varsity Top 25 Poll
+USC Holds Top Spot In Women's Varsity Top 25 Poll; UC-Dav...